R13 vs R15 Insulation, Which One is Better?

 • Versatile

-R15 insulation is ubiquitous and ideal for external floors, walls, attics, and even basements.
+R15 insulation is ubiquitous and ideal for external floors, walls, attics, and basements.
 Because of its better heat resistance, the substance is also appropriate for usage in hotter climates with ample sunlight.

 R13 VS R15 For Sound